Facets-cloud/Readme-Documentation/docs/Features and Guides/resources/types-of-resources.md

 └── Child Environments
 ├── Staging → Inherits Database & Monitoring from Production
 └── Testing → Inherits Database & Monitoring from Production

-Provided Resources
+### Provided Resources

-Definition: External resources managed outside of Facets that are referenced within the blueprint for configuration and dependency purposes.
+External resources managed outside of Facets that are referenced within the blueprint for configuration and dependency purposes.\
 Characteristics:

 External Management: All lifecycle operations (provisioning, updates, deletion) handled outside Facets\